 Upon successful completion of this program, students should be able to:

-- Demonstrate a proficiency with camera skills sufficient to produce consistent quality photographic imagery.
+- Demonstrate proficiency with camera skills sufficient to produce consistent quality photographic imagery.

 - Demonstrate advanced skills in materials and processes used in photography.